Kitten Sitters

 About the Kitten Sitters Program

-Should you find kittens in your neighborhood, the Kitten Sitter Program can offer low-cost medical care, food, supplies, and spay and neuter services.
+Should you find kittens under 12 weeks of age in your neighborhood, the Kitten Sitter Program can offer low-cost medical care, food, supplies, and spay and neuter services.
 Unlike traditional shelter based foster programs, where animals come from a shelter and are placed in foster homes, Kitten Sitter cats are abandoned kittens and cats that you find in your community.
 This helps keep kittens and cats out of shelters and in loving homes while ensuring they receive the care they need.
 By stepping up to open your home, you are helping to save their lives.

 Currently the program’s focus areas are zip codes in Sutter, Colusa, Shasta, and Yuba Counties with some resources offered to Placer County.